GridTools/gridtools/docs/user_manual/software_caches.md

 # Software Managed Caches

-Software managed caches are provide significant optimization since they provide increased data locality for multi-stage stencils in architectures with user-managed address spaces with different performance tradeoffs.
-For instance, they allow the stencil algorithms to exploit texture memory, shared memory, and register files on GPUs in cases in which a compiler could not provide such optimizations.

-The user is responsible for
-detecting data reuse patterns and caching the corresponding fields in order to fully utilize the hardware resources essential for a good performance.
-The syntax provided by $\GT$ is independent of the type of hardware resources used by the library to store data and depends only on the access patterns of the fields by the stencil methods.
+Software managed caches are syntax elements that are used to describe data reuse pattern of the stencil computations.
+They are an essential functionality of the GridTools in order to deliver an efficient implementation of memory bound codes, since the library uses this information to allocate cached fields in a fast on-chip scratch-pad memory.

+In computing architectures like NVIDIA GPUs, where the use of the different on-chip memory hierarchy must be explicitly declared using the CUDA programming model, the use of software managed caches of GridTools increases the data locality of stencil algorithms and provides a significant performance speedup.

+While the library is capable of exploiting several on-chip memory layers (like texture cache, const cache, shared memory, and registers of NVIDIA GPUs) the GridTools language is abstracting these underlying memory layers and exposes syntax elements that are computing architecture agnostic.

+Therefore the software managed cache syntax should be used by the user to describe *only* data reuse patterns, and not type of on-chip memory that should be exploited (which is a decision delegated to the computing architecture backend of the library).

 An example of the syntax for caching certain fields of a `computation` is shown below

 ~~~~~~~~{.cpp}